jjackson19862017/popworld2/readme.md

 - While building the html for the bid.html, I discovered that in my excitement of adding the user auction form.
 It doesn't setup properly like it should do with the Admin side.

 - I have the information displayed on the bid.html, as much as I could so I will now create the Checkout app

+- Created checkout app and its files that go with the app, I also updated the settings.py file and the url.py

+### Monday 16th March 2020

+- Wished I could of continued this over the weekend however issues at work kept me from this.

+- Watchthe the ECommenrce Videos from Code Institute to get my head around checking out for customers.